Master of Arts in Teaching

 Master of Arts in Teaching to Master of Education Opportunity

 Students who complete Westminster's Master of Arts in Teaching program can complete the Master of Education program through a streamlined process to earn a second master's degree.
-Ten of your Master of Arts in Teaching program credits will count towards the requirements of the Master of Education program.
-Completing the Master of Arts in Teaching to Master of Education opportunity allows you to deepen your expertise as a teacher by following the TESOL endorsement, Special Education license or endorsement, or Trauma, Resilience, Restorative Justice emphasis within the Master of Education program.
+Nine of your Master of Arts in Teaching program credits will count towards the requirements of the Master of Education program.
+Completing the Master of Arts in Teaching to Master of Education opportunity allows you to deepen your expertise as a teacher by following the TESOL endorsement or Trauma, Resilience, Restorative Justice emphasis within the Master of Education program.

 Want to learn more about the Master of Arts in Teaching program?